rokucommunity/roku-deploy/README.md

     ```

     *NOTE:* If you override this "files" property, you need to provide **all** config values, as your array will completely overwrite the default.

-- **retainStagingDir?:** boolean = `false`
-    Set this to true to prevent the staging folder from being deleted after creating the package.
-This is helpful for troubleshooting why your package isn't being created the way you expected.

 - **stagingDir?:** string = `` `${options.outDir}/.roku-deploy-staging` ``
    The path to the staging folder (where roku-deploy places all of the files right before zipping them up).